mqtthiqs/at-doc/docs/modules/play.md

 - **Play/pause:** Global transport state.
 Toggles playback of all playheads.
 When playing after pause the playheads will resume from their last position.
 This parameter has as many independently-modulatable instances as there are playheads (see [Modulation](../atelier/modulation.md)).
 - **Stop:** Immediately stops playback of all playheads.
 Per-playhead transport controls will be reset.
 When playing the next time start positions will be determined by the playhead’s start position parameter.
-- **Loop/single shot:** When toggled on: playback will be looped until paused.
-When toggled off: the region will play only once until Play/Pause is toggled another time.
+- **Loop/single shot:** When toggled on, playback loops until paused.
+When toggled off, the region plays once until Play/Pause is toggled another time.
 - **File browser:** Shows the currently loaded file.
 Click to bring up a list of audio files in the same directory.
 - **Record:** Records the input of the module into a temporary buffer (max.
 1 minute).
 - **Save:** Save temporary buffer to file.